-- 3.19 In calculating the 5 year housing land supply requirement it is also necessary to take in to account any backlog of housing that has accrued against the requirement in the current plan period.
+3.20 In calculating the 5 year housing land supply requirement it is also necessary to take in to account any backlog of housing that has accrued against the requirement in the current plan period.
 The current plan period of the Local Plan Core Strategy 2012-2028 began in 2012.
-There have been 287 net completions over the first 3 years of this period to the $31^{st}$ March 2015 (explained in further detail in the AMR 2015).
-Therefore taking in to account the plan areas objectively assessed housing requirement which equates to 180 homes per annum there is currently a backlog over the current plan period of 253 homes (180 X 3 = 540 -287 = 253). - 3.20 When a backlog has been identified, there are two methods in calculating how this can be addressed.
-These are known as the 'Liverpool' and 'Sedgefield' methods: - The 'Liverpool' method is to seek meeting the backlog over the whole plan period.
-It is also known as the residual approach; - The 'Sedgefield' method is to front load the provision of this backlog within the first five years. - 3.21 Whilst neither of these approaches are specified by the government in policy or guidance, NPPG (036-20140306) does state that local planning authorities should aim to deal with any undersupply within the first 5 years of the plan period where possible.
-In addition, recent appeal decisions and case law have to be taken in to account, whilst acknowledging the local context and conditions.
-On this basis the 'Sedgefield' method has been adopted to address the backlog in the short term and has been added to the 5 year housing land supply requirement in full.
+There have been 1206 net completions over the first 7 years of this period to the 31st March 2019.
+Therefore, taking in to account the Plan area's housing requirement which equates to 180 homes per annum there is currently a backlog over the current plan period of 54 homes (180 X 7 = 1260 - 1206 = 54).

+- 3.21 When a backlog has been identified, the NPPG (3-044-20180913) states that it should be added to the plan requirements for the next 5 year period.
+This is in line with the Sedgefield approach which is to front load the provision of this backlog within the first five years. - 3.22 On this basis the 'Sedgefield' method has been adopted to address the backlog in the short term and has been added to the five year housing land supply requirement in full.